firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-external-table.md

 # CREATE EXTERNAL TABLE
 {: .no_toc}

 Creates an external table.
 External tables serve as connectors to your external data sources.
 External tables contain no data within Firebolt other than metadata virtual columns that are automatically populated with metadata.
 For more information, see [Working with external tables](../../loading-data/working-with-external-tables.md).
+Data that you ingest must be in an Amazon S3 bucket in the same AWS Region as the Firebolt database.

 * ToC
 {:toc}